kr-colab/disperseNN/README.md

 - independently-derived values for density (small ,for this example)
 - example commands
 ]

 Let's analyze a theoretical population of *Internecivus raptus*.
 Let's assume we have independent estimates from previously studies for the size of the species range and the population density: these values are 50x50 km^2, and 4 individuals per square km.
-Furthermore, our *a prior* expectation is that the dispersal rate for this species is somewhere between 0.2 and 1.5 km / generation; we want to explore potential dispersal rates in this range.
+With values for these nuisance parameters in hand we can design custom training simulations for analyzing &#963;.
+Furthermore, our *a prior* expectation for the dispersal rate in this species is somewhere between 0.2 and 1.5 km/generation; we want to explore potential dispersal rates in this range.

 ```
 mkdir Temp_wd
 cd Temp_wd
 ```
+Note: the carrying capacity in this model, K, corresponds roughly to density.
+However, to be more precise, it would be good to closely document the census size for varying Ks, in order to find the best K to get exactly 4 individuals per square km (on average; because the census size will fluctuate a bit).

 ### Training
 - organize slim output